-We’re proud to be working with Sunshine Coast Council as our hosts of these two extraordinary events.
+We’re proud to be working with The Events Centre and Visit Sunshine Coast as our hosts of these two extraordinary events.

 REAP: more, deeper, different will delivered fundamentals of audience development; how to reach more audiences, serve audiences deeper experiences and diversify our audiences and the work they see.
 We focused on how to provide the mechanisms, create desire, and find the people that will meet you in the spaces where the amazing stuff happens, where you can take risks and they will lean in and pay attention.

 Why we do things in the performing arts industry is critically important, but how we do them is the stuff that arts-workers deal with every day.

 This doesn’t mean going back to basics; on the contrary, our communities are changing, the way we react, behave and consume is changing.
 We can no longer assume that what went before is a solid predictor of what lays ahead.
 We constantly need to stay ahead of the curve.
 We need current evidence and we’re going to give you the world’s best practice in audience development to help you find:

 PAC Australia’s conference is acknowledged as one of the most significant annual gatherings of performing arts professionals anywhere in Australia.
 It sees international, national and local speakers focus on audiences and provide a platform for intensive discussion, learning, debate and networking.

 We’re thrilled to announce our first keynote speaker, audience engagement specialist Bryan Joesph Lee, Associate Director of Special Artistic Projects from world leaders The Public Theatre in New York.
 Mr Lee has an extraordinary list of credits in his professional career, being named Rising Leader of Color and serving on the Board of Governors for Theatre Washington DC.